danjacobellis/walloc/README.md

-# Lossless compression of latents using PNG
+# Lossless compression of latents using WEBP

 ```python